marchFantasy/datong-proxy/README.md

-# OasisProxy
+# DatongProxy

-OasisProxy is a browser proxy configuration extension.
+Datong-Proxy is a browser proxy configuration extension.
 A substitute of SwitchOmega for Manifest v3

 ## Highlights